 Alongside providing the employee a written safety and health program and medical assistance, the employer shall also provide an organizational structure and a work plan to go by.

 Similarly, employees who are to be assigned to hazardous waste operations and emergency response, have to go through a training program.
-The Hazwoper 40-hour program is designed to give workers 40 hours of initial training followed by at least three days of supervised field training on-site by an experienced supervisor.
+The HAZWOPER 40-hour program is designed to give workers 40 hours of initial training followed by at least three days of supervised field training on-site by an experienced supervisor.

-In other cases, employees will go through an at least 24-hour program and at least one day of field training under the supervision of an experienced supervisor.
+In other cases, employees will go through an at least a 24-hour HAZWOPER program and at least one day of field training under the supervision of an experienced supervisor.
 This is only applicable where the employees are working on a specific limited task and where the duties do not present a possibility of being overexposed to permissible levels of exposure to hazardous substances.

 There are programs out there that provide the Hazwoper 40 training and comply requirements set by the United States Department of Labor.
 Such programs help get more knowledge on the guidelines and requirements and allow employers and employees to work in a safe environment.